mrsimpson/slides-data-in-motion/slides.md

 <div class="comparison">
     <p>
-    Horizontally on the appserver, <br/> vertically on the DBMS
+    Horizontally on the app server, <br/> vertically on the DBMS
     </p>
     <p>
     Horizontally everywhere